aoi-ue/gatsbyAsPortfolio/README.md

 # Personal Blog With Gatsby
-This Blog Covers personal portfolio and step-by-step tutorials
+This blog covers personal portfolio and step-by-step tutorials

 # Make sure that you have the Gatsby CLI program installed:

-1. npm install -g gatsby-cli (if required)
+> npm install -g gatsby-cli (if required)

-2. Fork and Clone
+> Fork and Clone

-3. Install the dependencies: npm install
+> Install the dependencies: npm install

-# Current Checklist as of 7 Jan 2019
+# Current Checklist as of 01 Jun 2019
-[] Home Page with CSSinJS Modules with basic layout
+- [] Create a Home Page with CSSinJS Modules with basic layout
+- [] Write GraphQL to Wordpress and other CRM

 # Support the community